-BSEC is open to young people who are not experiencing success in conventional learning environments.
-Every student between 14 and 19 may attend if the school can support their educational needs.
+Boyle Street Education Centre is open to young people who are not experiencing success in conventional learning environments.
+Students between 14 and 19 may attend if the school can support their educational needs.
 Our student population is comprised of approximately 90% FNMI students.